Nishkarsh01/presentation-website/README.md

 # Presentation-website
 This is a Presentation Website created using HTML, CSS.
-In this Website I deep dived into css topics like animations, keyframes, transitions, properties like transform, etc. I got a learn and a lot and the project was fun to develop.
+In this Website I deep dived into css topics like animations, keyframes, transitions, properties like transform, etc. I got a learn and a lot and the project was quite fun to develop.
 Feel free to get ideas.

 ## Developed By